1982 United States Senate election in New Jersey: Results

 Lautenberg won a narrow victory with 26% of the vote to 23% for Maguire and 20% for LeFante.
 Sigmund ran fourth with 11%.
-Lautenberg had no strong political base, but stayed close enough to Maguire in Bergen and LeFante in Hudson to carry the state on the back of narrow victories throughout South Jersey.
+Lautenberg had no strong regional base, but stayed close enough to Maguire in Bergen and LeFante in Hudson to carry the state on the back of narrow victories throughout the rest of the state.

 Some Maguire supporters suggested that he would have won had Sigmund not joined the race; the Maguire campaign itself denied this, arguing that Sigmund pulled from all candidates.
 Maguire might also have won the race if he had better ballot positioning; estimates at the time suggested 5 to 10 percent of ballots were cast for the first name on the list regardless of candidate.
-The only county Maguire won outside his native Bergen was Hunterdon, the only county where he had the first position.
-Likewise, LeFante only won his native Hudson and two counties where he had top position: Cape May and Camden.
+The only county Maguire won outside his native Bergen was also the only county where he had the first position, Hunterdon.
+Likewise, LeFante only won his native Hudson and two counties where he had top position, Cape May and Gloucester.
 Richard McAleer spent no money on his campaign, but won more than half his votes in Mercer, Union, and Warren, where he led the ballot.
-In Union, he finished ahead of more serious candidates Sigmund and LeFante.
+In Union, he finished ahead of Sigmund and LeFante.